Skip to content

 Moments without camera

-For example, a pygmy owl that watched me in a pitch-black forest about an hour after sunset as I searched disorientedly for the way back to my car. ?
+This year I have learned that moments on camera are not everything.
+Even some moments of which I have no or only unusable shots will certainly remain in my memory in the future.
+For example a Pygmy Owlwho watched me in a pitch-black forest about an hour after sunset as I searched disorientedly for the way back to my car.

-When he flew over me at a height of about 5 meters and sat down on a branch next to the path, I had the last proof I needed that nature can sweeten even the worst day imaginable.
+When he then flew over me at a height of about 5 meters and sat down on a branch next to the path, I had the last necessary proof that nature sweetened even the worst possible day for me in the end can.

 Surprising moments like these are what make nature a real experience.
 However, I probably had my most memorable experience without a camera in the Lower Oder Valley National Park.
-There I observed three different animal species from a distance as they formed a kind of "hunting alliance" that I had never seen before.
+There I observed from a distance three different animal species as they formed a kind of "hunting alliance"that I didn't know in this form.

-Several dozen cormorants, gray herons and black-headed gulls were hunting fish together.
-While the cormorants chased the fish in the deeper water towards the shore, the gray herons waited there for their chance to catch a fish from the shallow part of the water.
-When the gray herons struck, the fish swam back into the deeper water.
-But there again, the cormorants were waiting for their second chance and took their prey.
-The black-headed gulls were the third beneficiary, as they were able to pick up the fish from the surface.
+Several dozen Cormorants, gray herons and black-headed gulls went hunting for fish together.
+While the cormorants hunted the fish in the deeper water towards the shore, the gray herons waited there for their chance to catch a fish from the shallow part of the water.

-I have never seen such fascinating cooperation between several different animal species.
-On the same day, I tried to find out whether this kind of behavior has been observed more often in these animal species, but found nothing.
+Such a Fascinating cooperation between several different animal species I have never experienced this before.
+That same day, I tried to find out whether this type of behavior has been observed more frequently in these species, but found nothing.

 Unfortunately, the little spectacle broke up shortly afterwards and everyone went their separate ways again.
-So unfortunately I don't have a photo, but at least I have wonderful memories that I won't forget in a hurry.
+So unfortunately I don't have a recording, but at least wonderful memoriesthat I won't forget in a hurry.
 And who knows: maybe I'll manage to document just such a scene in the new year.

-Either way, I have a lot planned for 2019.
+Either way, I have a lot planned for the next few years.
 I'm already looking forward to the tasks ahead and will be happy to keep you in the loop.
 CareElite Wildlife Blog up to date.
-Until then, I hope you enjoy my highlight video from 2018! 🙂
+Until then, I hope you enjoy my highlight video! 🙂

 Stephan from CareElite

-PS: Here you can find my personal Nature film websitewhere you can find out more about me and my work.
+PS: Feel free to visit me on my personal Nature film websitewhere you can learn more about me and my work.

 Stephan Schulz